getlocalci/local-ci/README.md

 Feel free to look at the [source code](https://github.com/getlocalci/local-ci/tree/develop/src) for how Local CI works.

-## Use case
+## Use Case

 Local CI won't replace the CircleCI® service, it's a tool to use alongside it.

 If you think CI will pass, it'll probably be faster to simply push a commit and let CI run.

-Local CI is intended for debugging jobs locally, not deploying.
+Local CI is for debugging locally, not deploying.

-In many cases, it won't be possible to deploy.

-This is not affiliated with CircleCI®.
+Not affiliated with CircleCI®.

 ## License
 [GPL v2](LICENSE) or later